-An Expat’s Guide to Living in Cusco: The Real Deal with Amy Rigby
+An Expat’s Guide to Living in Cusco: In Conversation with Amy Rigby

 Yes, I wrote An Expat’s Guide to Living in Cusco in March 2015.
 It’s a mix of memoir and travel guide, detailing stories from my time living in Cusco, Peru, and offering practical tips for anyone wanting to stay there long-term.

 I’ve always considered myself a writer, and for the past five or so years I’ve been telling friends and family I would write a book one day.
 After living in Cusco and struggling to find resources catered to travelers who stay for a long period, I felt like I finally had something of value to offer to people, information that wasn’t yet readily available.

 Ultimately, what motivated me to start, and to finish, was that I didn’t want to become one of those people who always talks about writing a book, but never ends up doing it.

 Did you encounter any problems such as writer’s block?
 If so, how did you overcome them?

 My biggest challenge was finding the discipline needed to complete my manuscript.
 In fact, my publication date was delayed a few times because I just couldn’t seem to finish the book.
 After starting and stopping so many times, I decided to formally announce to my travel blog’s readers that I would be publishing a book, and I told them an approximate date.
 Seeing excited comments from my readers was encouraging.
 That really lit a fire in me because I had a whole community expecting it, so I knew I had to deliver.

 How did you go about finding a publisher/getting the book self-published?

 I self-published An Expat’s Guide to Living in Cusco on Amazon’s Kindle store.
 Prior to doing this, I had almost no knowledge of how the process worked, which at times was paralyzing.
 I did a lot of research online, and found free resources detailing how to publish an eBook on Amazon.

 Did anything surprise you about the whole process?